IELTS Cue Card Sample:

 and explain why you often browse this website

 I am going to tell you about a website that I visit frequently.
 I will tell you the name of the website, how long I’ve been using it, something about the content of the website and I’ll try to explain why it is I keep going back to look at it.
-The website is called workaway, and the url link is http://www.workaway.info
+The website is called workaway, and the URL is www.workaway.info

 [ By – Lucy Marris | Careers Adviser (UK), TEFL teacher (Vietnam) ]